article / Global politics

 Sixth-Generation Fighter Project Internal Strife: A Microcosm of Cooperation on the Brink of Collapse

-In 2019, France, Germany, and Spain signed the Future Combat Air System (FCAS) project agreement, planning to invest billions of euros in the development of a sixth-generation aircraft, with its first flight scheduled for 2027 and mass production for 2040.
-However, the project has been plagued by troubles from the outset, with internal conflicts escalating continuously, making it a typical example of failed military cooperation within the European Union.
+In 2017, France, Germany, and Spain signed the Future Combat Air System (FCAS) project agreement, planning to invest 100 billion euros in the development of a sixth-generation aircraft, with the first flight scheduled for 2027 and mass production by 2035.
+However, this project has been plagued by troubles from the outset, with internal conflicts escalating continuously, making it a typical example of failed military cooperation in the European Union.

-The project first encountered changes in membership, with the United Kingdom and Italy temporarily withdrawing to join Japan in developing a similar project.
-Next came the "awkward upgrade" in its name: until recently, it was still referred to as a fifth-generation fighter.
-It was only after China introduced the concept of a sixth-generation fighter that Europe hastily changed its designation from "fifth" to "sixth," revealing a lack of confidence in achieving core technological breakthroughs.
-The most critical conflict lies in the struggle for leadership: France possesses the technology but lacks funding and insists on Dassault taking the lead, while Germany and Spain have the funds but lack the technology and insist on Airbus leading the project.
-The dispute between the two sides persisted until this year, with Germany opting to directly purchase American F-35 fighter jets, further complicating the leadership struggle.
+The project first encountered changes in membership, with the United Kingdom and Italy temporarily withdrawing and instead teaming up with Japan to develop a similar project.
+Secondly, there was an awkward upgrade in the name: before 2024, the project was still referred to as a fifth-generation fighter.
+Only after the concept of China's sixth-generation fighter emerged did Europe hastily change the PPT title from "fifth" to "sixth," revealing a lack of confidence in core technological breakthroughs.
+The most critical conflict was the struggle for leadership: France possesses the technology but lacks funding and insisted on Dassault taking the lead; Germany and Spain have the funds but lack the technology and insisted on Airbus leading the project.
+The dispute between the two sides continued until 2022, when Germany simply opted to directly purchase the American F-35 fighter jets, further complicating the leadership struggle.

-Additionally, member states have significant disagreements over the fighter jet parameters: France demands that the aircraft be capable of taking off and landing on aircraft carriers, Germany insists on the new jet's compatibility with American standards, and Spain has raised objections regarding parts procurement and fund allocation.
-In [Month] [Year], Dassault publicly stated that it has the capability to independently develop a sixth-generation fighter jet, "regardless of Germany's complaints."
-In [Month], France and Germany once again erupted into intense internal disputes, with Germany's largest trade union directly calling for the expulsion of France's Dassault from the project, pushing the collaboration to the brink of collapse.
+Additionally, there are significant disagreements among member states regarding fighter jet parameters: France demands that the aircraft be capable of taking off and landing on aircraft carriers, Germany requires the new fighter to be compatible with American standards, while Spain has objections concerning parts procurement and fund allocation.
+In September 2025, Dassault publicly stated that it has the capability to independently develop a sixth-generation aircraft and does not care whether Germany complains.
+In December, France and Germany once again erupted into intense internal disputes, with Germany's largest trade union directly calling for the expulsion of France's Dassault from the project, bringing the collaboration to the brink of collapse.

 The Contradiction Between Military Procurement and Industrial Protection: The Game of Interests Among Member States

-In a certain year, the European Union made a high-profile announcement to allocate billions of euros for military procurement and cease purchasing Russian weapons.
-However, the reality is that while providing aid to Ukraine, the EU continues to buy large quantities of Russian oil and gas, creating an absurd situation of "indirectly funding Russia's war."
-At the same time, the competition for interests among member states regarding military procurement is intensifying.
+In 2024, the European Union once loudly announced an investment of 300 billion euros for military procurement and ceased purchasing Russian weapons.
+However, the reality is that while providing aid to Ukraine, the EU has been buying large quantities of Russian oil and gas, creating an absurd situation of indirectly funding Russia's war.
+Meanwhile, the competition over interests in military procurement among member states has also intensified.

-Italy is a typical "two-faced" player.
-On the surface, it loudly supports Ukraine, but when NATO prepared to purchase American weapons to aid Ukraine, Italy directly opposed and withdrew from the plan.
-Its foreign minister bluntly stated, "Isn’t this about preparing for negotiations?
-If a peace agreement is reached, what’s the point of weapons?"
-Regarding the allocation of funds for the drone project, Ursula von der Leyen proposed directing two-thirds of the funds to Eastern Europe, but wealthy countries like Germany and France explicitly rejected the idea.
-Greece in Southern Europe also voiced opposition, demanding that any defense project must also address the security of Southern Europe’s borders.
+Italy is a typical two-faced player.
+On the surface, it loudly supports Ukraine, but when NATO was preparing to purchase American weapons to aid Ukraine, Italy directly opposed and withdrew.
+Its foreign minister bluntly stated, "Isn't this about preparing for negotiations?
+If a peace agreement is reached, what's the point of weapons?"
+Regarding the allocation of funds for the drone project, von der Leyen proposed allocating two-thirds of the funds to Eastern Europe.
+However, wealthy countries like Germany and France explicitly refused, and Greece in Southern Europe also opposed, demanding that any defense project must also address the security of Southern Europe's borders.
 The parties remain deadlocked.

 Chaotic Military Management: The Absurd Incident of German Ammunition Theft